womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-querying-the-graph/0-the-graph-playground.md

 ---
 title: Using The Graph playground
-description: Using The Graph playground
+description: Test your subgraph using The Graph playground.
 optional: false
 ---